milesdaudistel/notes/notes.md

 You shouldn't shun GUI apps though.
 Most software devs do use GUI apps (mostly IDE's) to write code.
 But at the same time, they still use the command line for basically everything else.
 </details>

 `Shell` Terminals have tabs.
 Each tab is a shell.
 Each shell has certain state.
 Who is the current user in this shell?
 What folder are they in?
-Stuff like that.
+Stuff like that is kept in state.

-You can have one shell who is user root and at folder /, and another user who is a regular user and whose folder is /etc.
+You could have one shell who is user root and at folder /, and another user who is a regular user and whose folder is /etc.

 `Bash` Most shells are bash shells.
-There are other shells, like c shells and korn shells.
+There are other shells, like c shells, korn shells, z shells.
 The type of shell determines what commands you can give it.
 Bash shells are by far the most popular, being nearly ubiquitous.
 Ignore people who use hipster stuff like c or korn shells.
 It's not worth the trouble to learn about them.
 MacOS and Linux both use bash shells by default.
 You can also download bash shells for windows, but who programs on windows these days?

 <details><summary>So there's xterm, MacOS Terminal, terminator, gnome shell, etc.  What is the difference?</summary>